SalahMSaleh/dropper-generator/README.md

 # malware-generator

-Simple python script to generate 32 bit droppers in c++.
+Simple project to generate 32bit or 64bit droppers

+## Todo
+* add option to generate direct from msfvenom
+* add option to pass .NET assemblies and use donut.